-There is absolutely no denying the power of the Yellow Pages in the 1900s.
+There is absolutely no denying the power of the Yellow Pages in the late 1900s.
 As we now enter the third decade of the 2000s, It’s safe to say that the Yellow Pages has not been relevant or worthwhile in decades.

 What is the Yellow Pages?

-Historically, this directory was a massive book of local businesses categorised by what they do, eg. dentists, electricians, plumbers, pest control are all typical businesses who used to spend heavily in the Yellow Pages.
+Historically, this directory was a massive book of local businesses categorised by what they do, eg. dentists, electricians, plumbers, pest control are all typical businesses that used to spend heavily in the Yellow Pages.
 By default, everyone would be categorised alphabetically and to stand out, you can page extra to have larger fonts, or images with your listing to make your ad stand out.
 The Yellow Pages website has a style guide which they’ve not updated since 2016, which is kind of awkward given that was now 5 years ago.
 You can kind of tell they’ve given up on their own flagship product.

 Another common trick used by Yellow Pages customers in the past was to game their way to the top of their category list by adding lots of “A” letters or “A1” to the front of their business name, making them come first alphabetically.
 You can still see businesses around today with names like this that are clearly inspired by gaming the system here.